codecop/ReverseEngineeringLinux/Hunting License/Readme.md

 ### Flag

-Read the writeup ;-) Could have answered it all.
+Read the write-up ;-) Could have answered it all.

 Flag: HTB{l1c3ns3_4cquir3d-hunt1ng_t1m3!}